dh256git/project27/seasonal/viva.md

 In particular, mid-air touch, which is a programable interface, enabling the creation of invisible and dynamic tactile sensations.

+#### 3. Context

+I have studied physics in my undergraduate.

+I also lost my sight a few years before coming to university.

+These two factors, made me think, how could we turn graphs on computer screens into accessible formats for blind people.

+Computer pictures are made of pixels, and I asked myself if we could use tactile pixels.

+This naturally brought me in the field of tangible user interfaces, human-computer interaction and haptics.

+Then I heard about and felt mid-air haptics, and I thought this might be an amazing technology when we want to communicate something scientific.

+how exactly could we use it,  which audiences?.

+I proposed a PhD study, which Ultraleap Limited decided to fund, and my 3 year research has started.

-#### 5. Research scope and the objective
+#### 4. Research scope and the objective
+My key RQ is, How  can engagement between science and society be supported by mid-air haptic technology?

+Operationalised in terms of audience needs, and learning environments.

+Audiences, such as communicators, attentive public, sensory impaired public.

+Learning environments, such as informal (museum, cinema), formal (classroom, conference).

+Broke it down to project specific questions.

 Fields: haptics, science communication, and Human-Computer Interaction (HCI).

 Areas: mid-air haptics, audience segments, and multisensory HCI.

-Key RQ: How  can engagement between science and society be supported by mid-air haptic technology?

-Operationalised and broke down to 4 questions.

 <!--
 1. O&C: features, 1 modality - science communicators